barelyhuman/spotify-lite-go/readme.md

 Simple Spotify Client built in go lang and [fyne](http://fyne.io)

+## Disclaimer
+This repo / app has nothing to with the Official Spotify clients.
+This is an unofficial client with a GUI for existing connected remote spotify devices.

 ### Scope
 This app doesn't act as a replacement to the desktop client of Spotify since there is no way for me to play the actual audio right now.
 (If there is, let me know via a Pull Request of mail me the resources that you think would help)